notpeelz/reshade-xhair/README.md

         3. Click "OK".
     5. Exit the ReShade installer.

-5. Launch your game and open the ReShade overlay (Shift-F2 by default).
+5. Launch your game and open the ReShade overlay by pressing the "Home" key (or Shift-F2 for ReShade <4).